-In late 2012 the Company submitted the first draft of its Environmental Impact Assessment with Fiji's Department of the Environment and MRD.
+The Company's EIA with respect to the Tuvatu Project has been approved by the MRD.
 The scope of the EIA includes ongoing exploration and drilling work, rehabilitation, community engagement, water quality monitoring, dewatering, and waste disposal and consideration for anticipated future development activities.
-Fiji's Department of Environment subsequently approved the EIA and permitted the Company to proceed with mining related activities subject to ongoing permitting requirements of the Mineral Resources Department.
-In addition to the submission of the Environmental Impact Assessment, the Company has also submitted the Operational Environmental Management Plan, the Construction Environmental Management Plan and the Rehabilitation and Mine Closure Plan for the proposed development at Tuvatu.
+Approval of the EIA permits the Company to proceed with mining related activities subject to ongoing permitting requirements of the MRD.

-To the extent known, the Company has complied with the preparation and submission of all required environmental studies and documents, and there are no environmental liabilities on the property.
+To the extent known, there are no environmental liabilities on the property.